The Arts

 HBCU ART SHOWCASE – OGDEN MUSEUM OF SOUTHERN ART

-In 2021, The New Orleans (LA) Chapter of the Links, Incorporated and the Ogden Museum of Southern Art were proud to present “Linking Art through Transformative Programming,” The HBCU Art Showcase featured works from three of Louisiana’s Historically Black Colleges and Universities (HBCUs) – Dillard University, Southern University at New Orleans and Xavier University of New Orleans.
-The exhibit was showcased from June 5 through October 10, 2021
+In 2024, The New Orleans (LA) Chapter of the Links, Incorporated and the Ogden Museum of Southern Art were proud to present the 11th Annual HBCU Art Showcase featuring works from two of Louisiana’s Historically Black Colleges and Universities (HBCUs) – Dillard University and Xavier University of New Orleans.
+The exhibit was showcased from May 29 through September 29, 2024.

-Since its 2005 inception, the HBCU Art Showcase has been presented annually in the Ogden Museum’s Education Gallery, a space designated to honor the teaching of art and works created by students in the Southern region of the United States.
-To date, over one-hundred HBCU artists from Louisiana’s five HBCUs have participated in the annual showcase.
+The HBCU Art Showcase has been presented annually in the Museum’s Education Gallery, a space designated to honor the teaching of art and works created by students in the Southern region of the United States.
+To date, over 125 HBCU artists from Louisiana’s five HBCUs have participated in the annual showcase.

 The Chapter was honored that The Ogden Museum produced an Art Showcase Catalogue for the Chapter’s 2020 HBCU Art Showcase.